schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 * How to have the mBot make decisions
 * How to use the "if" and "if...else" control blocks
 * How to "nest" control blocks into other such blocks
-* What is a "condition" and how it affects the flow of the execution of a program
+* What a "condition" is and how it affects the flow of the execution of a program

 ---

-In the last chapter we got ourselves an mBot that blinks its LEDs blue and red, depending on the distance between its ultrasonic sensor and a target object.
-That has given us understanding of how the ultrasonic sensor and the forever loop work.
+In the last chapter we built ourselves an mBot that blinks its LEDs blue and red, depending on the distance between its ultrasonic sensor and a target object.
+That has given us an understanding of how the ultrasonic sensor and the forever loop work.

 In this chapter we will see how we can get the mBot to make decisions, depending on sensor readings, like the ultrasonic sensor.
-Towards that goal, we're going to build a new program that, once more, uses the LEDs and the distance sensor only this time it turns the LEDs into a particular colour depending on the distance between a sensor and the target: green when it is far away, blue when it gets closer, red when it is too close.
+Towards that goal, we're going to build a new program that, once more, uses the LEDs and the distance sensor, only this time it turns the LEDs into a particular colour depending on the distance between a sensor and the target: green when it is far away, blue when it gets closer, red when it is too close.

 In order to make decisions we use the "if" and "if...else" blocks that we can see in the image below: